 Treatment interventions, techniques and modalities include, Behavior Modification, Cognitive Behavioral Therapy, Motivational Interviewing, The Matrix Model, Relapse Prevention and others recognized as “Best Practice” evidence-based models.
-A full and comprehensive exploration of chemical dependency in a therapeutic setting invariably leads residents to consider the risks substance abuse poses to their lives: unemployment, homelessness, broken homes, loss of parental rights, impaired physical and mental health including the risks for HIV, HEP C and other sexually transmitted diseases, as well as criminal activities, etc. Residents are also helped to understand the risks their chemical dependency poses to others: the destruction of a family does not just negatively or adversely affect the addict.
+An exploration of chemical dependency in a therapeutic setting invariably leads residents to consider the risks substance use poses to their lives: unemployment, homelessness, broken homes, loss of parental rights, impaired physical and mental health including the risks for HIV, HEP C and other sexually transmitted diseases, as well as criminal activities, etc. Residents are also helped to understand the risks their chemical dependency poses to others: the destruction of a family does not just negatively or adversely affect the addict.
 Family, friends, co-workers, children, parents, siblings, partners and even innocent bystanders may have already been harmed by an individual’s behavior.
 In some cases, the family and other relationships have been destroyed through years of substance use activities and may not be repaired even if the individual remains “clean and sober.”

 During their stay, residents are exposed to the day-to-day issues that are commonplace in society.
 Facing these issues together and overcoming challenges helps residents develop a sense of self-respect within the community.
 Whether it is with an internal FIRST at Blue Ridge, Inc. position, or with one of our vocational training partners, residents learn job skills and work habits as they “earn” their way through the program.
 Additionally residents have the opportunity to establish a twelve month job history to add to their resumes, including positive references.